-As human environments will see a lot of socially assistive robots soon, these robot needs to account for various social norms in various navigational contexts.
-While there are SAN planners that account for social norms for different contexts, there is a need for a unified architecture that can autonomously sense the ongoing navigational interaction and execute a trajectory that is socially appropriate for that particular interaction context.
-We presented a novel approach to a unified socially-aware navigation, discussed various subsystems, and implemented it on a differential drive robot.
+It is unlikely that social behavior for a single context is sufficient for long-term acceptance of service robots in public places.
+As robots are increasingly present in human environments, these robots need to account for social norms in various navigational contexts.
+There is a need for a unified architecture that can autonomously sense the ongoing navigational interaction and execute a trajectory that is socially appropriate for that particular interaction context.
+We presented a novel approach to a unified socially-aware navigation, discussed various subsystems, and implemented it on a robot.
 In this paper, we showed that a context classifier along with a low-level planner utilizing PaCcET could be used to generate socially optimal trajectories for an autonomously sensed social context.
 The perception system has generalized to new data and had performed well in recognizing the contexts in real human environments.
-On the other hand, the navigation results show that the robot was able to account for the social norms while performing navigational actions in various social contexts such as hallway interactions, art gallery situations, O-formations when joining a group, and waiting in queue situations.
+The navigation results show that the robot was able to account for the social norms while performing navigational actions in various social contexts such as hallway interactions, art gallery situations, O-formations when joining a group, and waiting in queue situations.